Auckland Grammar School: School song

 The school song was introduced in March 1955.
 The words were composed in 1954 by L. W. A. Crawley, senior Classics lecturer at Auckland University College (now the University of Auckland).
 The song consists of two verses in Latin and includes the school motto as a refrain.
 It is sung to the melody of the German hymn "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God").

+Administration

 Headmasters

 The following individuals have served as headmaster of Auckland Grammar School:

+Chairmen of the Board of Governors

+The following individuals have served as the Chairman of the Board of Governors:

-Chairmen of the Board of Governors/Board of Trustees
+Chairmen of the Board of Trustees

-The following individuals have served as the Chairman of the Board of Governors and Chairmen of the Auckland Grammar School Board of Trustees:
+The following individuals have served as the Chairmen of the Auckland Grammar School Board of Trustees: